top of page

 Inside the Nikko Toshogu shrine complex there are many lovely buildings to investigate.
 Among the first of these are the Sacred Storehouses, covered in colourful and intricate wood carvings.

-And here we discover a surprise.
-Completely unexpectedly, we find ourselves face to face with the original 3 Wise Monkeys - they of 'Hear No Evil, See No Evil, Speak No Evil' fame, and the heroes of many a proverbial childhood tale of morality.
+And here we discover a surprise!
+Completely unexpectedly, we find ourselves at the Shinkyuusha building, and face to face with the original Sanzaru, or 3 Wise Monkeys - they of 'Hear No Evil, See No Evil, Speak No Evil' fame, and the heroes of many a proverbial childhood tale of morality.
 It's fair to say we were far from the only ones taking the opportunity for a selfie with the monkeys, mimicking one of their gestures.

 Further into the complex is the Yomeimon gate, a stunningly ornately decorated structure, said to be one of the country's most beautiful gates, and designated a Japanese national treasure.